official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-2.md

 and

-213 Letter Watkins to Manning, 4 April 2002, ‘Iraq’.
+[^213]: Letter Watkins to Manning, 4 April 2002, ‘Iraq’.
-214 Manuscript comment Manning to PM, 5 April 2002 on Letter Watkins to Manning, 4 April 2002, ‘Iraq’.
+[^214]: Manuscript comment Manning to PM, 5 April 2002 on Letter Watkins to Manning, 4 April 2002, ‘Iraq’.
-215 Campbell A & Hagerty B. The Alastair Campbell Diaries.
+[^215]: Campbell A & Hagerty B. The Alastair Campbell Diaries.
 Volume 4.
-The Burden of Power: Countdown to Iraq.
-Hutchinson, 2012.
+The Burden of Power: Countdown
-216 Minute Rycroft to Prime Minister, 4 April 2002, ‘Texas’.
+[^216]: Minute Rycroft to Prime Minister, 4 April 2002, ‘Texas’.

 490

-The Report of the Iraq Inquiry566.
-Sir David Manning provided a separate checklist of topics which described the objective on Iraq as:
+566. Sir David Manning provided a separate checklist of topics which described the objective on Iraq as:

 “Commitment from Bush to transparency and consultation.
 (The model is Afghanistan.)
-We need to start US/UK military planning (i.e. access for UK military planners in Washington and CENTCOM – the point CDS made at Chequers).”217
+We need to start US/UK military planning (i.e. access for UK military planners in Washington and CENTCOM – the point CDS made at Chequers).”[^217]

 567. The Overseas and Defence Secretariat advised Sir David Manning on 5 April: